maverickwolfe21/iGraduate/README.md

 # iGraduate

-iGraduate is a college scheduler for Android devices.
+iGraduate is a college scheduler application for Android devices.

 1 - View and manage your terms, courses, assessments, instructors.